luvsharma19/api-testing/README.md

 Please make sure you have python version greater than or equal to 3.7 installed on your system.
 You can install it from official python website: https://www.python.org/downloads/release/python-379/

-- Download or clone the code from the api-testing repository to your system https://github.com/luvsharma19/api-testing
+- Download or clone the code from the api-testing GitHub repository to your system

+  https://github.com/luvsharma19/api-testing

 - Go to the directory location of downloaded or cloned code folder - "api-testing"